-3. The third and final step is to make sure you’re not using any multiplayer password.
-That is, unless, you want to keep your session friends-only and don’t want random players to come and join you.
+3. The third and final step is to ensure you’re not using any multiplayer password.
+That is, unless you want to keep your session friends-only and don’t want random players to come and join you.
 If you’ve set a passcode already, you can press the “X” button on your Xbox controller to delete it easily.
 Use the corresponding button if you’re on PlayStation.

 If you had a multiplayer password assigned already, you might be experiencing the multiplayer not working issue because of it.
-Many players were able to play online again after getting rid of this seemingly harmless restriction.
+Many players could play online again after getting rid of this seemingly harmless restriction.

 Try it on your end and see what results in it brings.
-If you still haven’t found luck with the title, unfortunately, keep on reading for more ways to fix this problem.
+If you still haven’t found luck with the title, keep reading for more ways to fix this problem.

 A Defeated Boss Fight Area Cannot Let You Summon Allies

 What you can do to confirm whether it’s the internet that’s causing the Elden Ring multiplayer not working hassle is use a Duelist’s Furled Finger.
-This can be done by either person, you or your friend.
-If any of you can connect to each other and thereby play together in a PvP setting, it’s probably the reason that we’ve talked about here.
+Either person can do this, you or your friend.
+If any of you can connect to each other and thereby play together in a PvP setting, it’s probably why we’ve talked about here.
 Try using a summoning sign somewhere the boss fight hasn’t been exhausted.

 Thanks!
 Do share your feedback with us. ⚡

 How could we improve this post?
 Please Help us. ✍